 - There could be difficulties with tenants in breach of tenancy agreements, including failure to pay rent and in obtaining possession under the relevant legislation.

-- There may be periods of rental void when the property is not tenanted and so no rent is receivable.
+- HM Gov introduced rules to prevent Landlords from evicting Tenants for rent arrears as part of the COVID pandemic measures.
+This measure could be introduced again.
+There may be periods of rental void when the property is not tenanted and so no rent is receivable

 - It will not normally be in the applicant’s interest to realise, cancel or surrender any existing investment in order to purchase a property to let.